Gun stocks up after Las Vegas shooting

-Shares of Sturm Ruger (RGR) were up 3%, while American Outdoor Brands (AOBC), the company formerly known as Smith & Wesson, gained 4%.
+Shares of Sturm Ruger (RGR) were up 6%, while American Outdoor Brands (AOBC), the company formerly known as Smith & Wesson, gained nearly 7%.
 Both stocks have tended to rally in the immediate aftermath of mass killings, which sadly have become more routine.

 The Pulse nightclub in Orlando in June 2016.
 San Bernardino in December 2015.
 The Aurora, Colorado movie theater and Sandy Hook Elementary School in Newtown, Conn. in 2012.